 Reactor Coolant Pump Component Exams

-The WesDyne inspection technique for RCP shaft exams was demonstrated at EPRI on flawed sample shafts and utilizes WesDyne’ s custom inspection system IntraSpect™.
+The inspection technique for RCP shaft exams was demonstrated at EPRI on flawed sample shafts and utilizes our custom inspection system IntraSpect™.
 This semi-automatic exam acquires data quickly and offers analysis in a low dose area minimizing overall exposure and providing a record of the exam to be utilized as a baseline for comparison with future exams.

-The WesDyne inspection techniques for RCP flywheels include eddy current (ET), dye penetrant (PT), magnetic particle (MT) and ultrasonic (UT) examinations for meeting the requirements of Regulatory Guide 1.14.
-The WesDyne ultrasonic examinations are performed on areas of higher stress concentration at the bore and keyway while the flywheel is in place.
+Our inspection techniques for RCP flywheels include eddy current (ET), dye penetrant (PT), magnetic particle (MT) and ultrasonic (UT) examinations for meeting the requirements of Regulatory Guide 1.14.
+Ultrasonic examinations are performed on areas of higher stress concentration at the bore and keyway while the flywheel is in place.